gordicaleksa/pytorch-neural-style-transfer-johnson/README.md

 <img src="data/examples/readme_pics/monitor_img2.jpg" height="350"/>
 </p>

 In the beggining stylized images look kinda rubish like the one one the left.
 As the training progresses you'll get more meaningful images popping out (the one on the right).

+To **start tensorboard** just run: `tensorboard --logdir=runs --samples_per_plugin images=50`

+`samples_per_plugin images=<number>` sets the number of images you'll be able to see when moving the image slider.

 ## Debugging
+Q: My style/content loss curves just spiked in the middle of training?
+A: 2 options: a) rerun the training (optimizer got into bad state) b) lower your style weight

+Q: How can I see the exact parameters that you used to train your models?
+A: Just run the model in the `stylization_script.py`, training metadata will be printed out in the output console.

-## Experiment
+## Further experimentation (advanced)

+There's a couple of things you could experiment with (assuming fixed net architectures), here are some ideas:
+1. Try and set mse_loss to `sum` reduction for the style loss.
+I used that method [here](https://github.com/gordicaleksa/pytorch-neural-style-transfer/blob/master/neural_style_transfer.py) and it gave nice results.
+You'll have to play with style-weight afterwards to get it running.
+This will effectively give bigger weight to deeper style representations because Gram matrices coming out from deeper layers are bigger.
+Meaning you'll give advantage to broader style features than to low level style features.
+2. Original paper used tanh activation at the output - figure out how you can get it to work using that, you may have to add some scaling.
+3. PyTorch VGG16 pretrained model was trained on the 0..1 range ImageNet normalized images.
+Try and work with 0..255 range ImageNet mean-only-normalized images - that will also work!
+It worked [here](https://github.com/gordicaleksa/pytorch-neural-style-transfer/blob/master/utils/utils.py) and if you try and feed such an image into VGG16 (as a classifier) it will give you correct predictions!
+4. [This repo](https://github.com/pytorch/examples/tree/master/fast_neural_style) used 0..255 images (no normalization) as an input to transformer net - play with that.
+You'll have to normalize transformer net output before feeding that to VGG16.

 ## Acknowledgements